Learn How to Code

 In the previous lesson, you learned about some really handy enumerable methods like each, map, and select.
 In this lesson, we're going to learn about even more enumerable methods!
 Woohoo!

 This time, we're focusing on a particular subset of enumerable methods: the predicate enumerable methods.
 You should recall from the Methods lesson that a predicate method is indicated by a question mark (?) at the end of the method name and returns either true or false.
-Again, we won't be going through all of the predicate enumerable methods, so be sure to have a look at the Ruby docs to see what else Enumerable offers.
+Again, we won't be going through all of the predicate enumerable methods, so be sure to have a look at the to see what else offers.

-For all of the examples throughout this lesson, feel free to follow along in irb or repl.it (an online REPL environment) to get a better feel for how they work.
+For all of the examples throughout this lesson, feel free to follow along in irb or (an online REPL environment) to get a better feel for how they work.

 Learning outcomes